 Stress is the worst for getting back to health after a spate of illness, so avoid it if you can.
 Find something that relaxes you, whether it’s taking a bath, listening to music, doing yoga or spending an evening on zoom with your friends.

 Cut out caffeine and alcohol

 A comforting cup of tea or coffee may seem like the answer when you’re feeling flat, but it’s actually is the opposite.
 According to the Royal College of Psychiatrists, you should abstain from caffeine for a month to help regain energy levels.
 Alcohol isn’t much help either – while a glass of wine may chill you out at the time, it ultimately contributes to your tiredness as we sleep less deeply after a drink.

 Drink more water

 While we’re on the subject of fluids, do you drink enough water?
 A cause of your tiredness could be down to dehydration without you realising, so try to up the number of glasses of water you have each day.

 A daily supplement like Lumity could be just what you need to give your body that extra boost.
-It contains Vitamin C and Magnesium to reduce feelings of tiredness and fatigue and contributes towards a normal immune system function with Vitamins A and D, plus Selenium and Zinc.
+It contains Vitamin C and Magnesium to reduce feelings of tiredness and fatigue and contributes towards a normal immune system function with Vitamins A, C and D3, plus Selenium and Zinc.

 Did you love this?
 Find out what Pilates guru Erika Bloom has to say about wellness.
 Here’s the one type of exercise women over 35 should embrace, and here’s the workout trend that will fill you with joy.
 And if that’s not enough, here’s the A-list workout your body will love.